a-chris/medium-no-thanks/README.md

 ## What you can't do using this app

-* You won't be able to clap or comment any post
+* You won't be able to clap or comment any post, you can only read the article.

-## Under the hood

-Medium No Thanks takes advantage of the Android WebView to render Medium pages without redirecting you to the Medium application with the paywall.

 ## Features request and bugs report

 To request a new feature or report a bug feel free to open an issue.